OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 In a nutshell, we are trying to map the current flex of a muscle into the “comfortable flex range” of said muscle, and then represent that as a decimal between 0 and 1.
 In theory, if you relax, the value will be 0, and if you flex, the value will go to 1.

 The current EMG strength is a collection of raw voltage values averaged (or smoothed) over a known window of time.
-The bigger the window your averaging over, the smoother the data.
+The bigger the window you are averaging over, the smoother the data.
 We establish an upper threshold (the outer dark blue circle of the circular visualizer) and a lower threshold (the inner dark blue circle) for the constantly updating “comfortable EMG range.”
 Then we’re mapping the current EMG (the filled circle that matches the color of the channel) value between the upper and lower thresholds.

 This pseudo-analog mapped value is represented more clearly in the bar graph off to the right of each channel’s circular visualizer.
-The upper threshold is constantly creeping downwards and lower threshold is constantly creeping upwards until they get the Min ΔμV away from one another.
+The upper threshold is constantly creeping downwards and the lower threshold is constantly creeping upwards until they get the Min ΔμV away from one another.
 This ensures that the overall system never creates an upper/lower flex range that is too big to influence with a muscle flex.

 ### Options
 The drop-downs of the widget are designed to allow you to tweak the various parameters of this relationship.
-There are 4 drop-downs giving us control over 4 parameters:
+There are 4 dropdowns used to control certain parameters:

 **Smooth**: This is the size of the window.
 If we set this value at the smallest setting of 0.01 seconds (ie., lowering the smooth value), our data will be very jittery but responsive.
 Alternatively, if we increase the smooth and set our window to 2.0 seconds, the output will be very smooth but much less responsive.

 **μV Limit**: This is a cutoff point for an allowable μV value in any individual data block.
-Any μV values above this number will be chopped off, and set to this upper μV limit.
+Any μV values above this number will be chopped off and set to this upper μV limit.
 This is to prevent erratic blips in the data from substantially distorting the average.
 Sometimes dropped packets and rapid body movements can create large spikes that don’t correlate to muscle activity.
 This helps account for those issues.

 **Creep**: This value indicates how quickly the upper μV limit creeps downward and how quickly the lower limit creeps upward.
 Notice that by adjusting this value, the upper threshold and lower threshold rings will approach each other more quickly.
 We generally recommend this to be slow.
-If this is too fast and we wait too long between muscle activations, the upper threshold will have crept very close to the lower threshold and the system will be hyper sensitive.
+If this is too fast and we wait too long between muscle activations, the upper threshold will have crept closer to the lower threshold and the system will be hypersensitive.

-**Min ΔμV**: This value sets the minimum voltage range between the upper threshold and lower threshold.
+**Min ΔμV**: This value sets the minimum voltage range between the upper threshold and the lower threshold.
 The upper threshold and lower threshold cannot get any closer than this.
 By making this value bigger, you will have to flex harder to go from 0 to 100% flex, after the thresholds have crept as close as they will get to one another (aka Min ΔμV).

 ## Networking
 The networking widget allows the streaming of data to other apps.
 Keep scrolling for an explanation of the four data types: Serial, UDP, OSC, and LSL.
 To see how it can be used with our different apps, check out our [Software page](06Software/00-SoftwareLanding.md).